 I have ‘giving’ in my budget all year long.
 In fact, I have a donation set to auto-withdraw from my account so that I never forget!

 BUT – we’ll certainly add to that by sponsoring local families and supporting our foodbank during the holidays.
 Build the gift of giving into your budget this holiday season.
+Our communities need more support than ever.

 If your budget is tight, or you are working hard towards your goal right now, remember that giving doesn’t have to cost a thing.
 You can give of your time as well – visiting with seniors, serving food at a shelter, or helping sort donations at the food bank.
 Get creative!
 KINDNESS is key, and kindness doesn’t have to be expensive!